-SOLS has recently reached its first birthday and already has an impressive $8.5 million behind it.
-Through a balance of fashion, comfort and functionality, the SOLS shoes are set to revolutionise orthopedic footwear, bringing relief to those who need it!
+SOLS has recently reached its first birthday and the company already has an impressive $8.5 million behind it.
+Through a careful balance of fashion, comfort and functionality, the SOLS shoes are set to revolutionise orthopedic footwear, bringing a touch of style and ease to those who need it!

 If you don’t wear orthopedic shoes, or use orthotics, then you may not understand the struggle faced by those who do.
 With the progress that SOLS is making in their cool and comfortable orthopedic shoe mission, you may not ever have to!